facelessuser/coloraide/docs/src/markdown/gamut.md

 ![Rösch-MacAdam Color Solid](images/rosch-macadam.png)

-Some color spaces can exceed these MacAdam limits as can be be seen with Rec.
+Some color spaces can exceed these MacAdam limits as can be seen with Rec.
 2020 color at higher luminance.
 The below image shows the Rösch-MacAdam color solid and Rec.
 2020 gamut rendered within xyY.

 ![Rösch-MacAdam Color Solid](images/rosch-macadam-rec2020.png)